-Campus Safety Services maintains a collaborative network with the Philadelphia Police Department, SEPTA, Pennsylvania State Police, Upper Dublin Police Department (Ambler Campus) and other law enforcement agencies.
-Temple Police maintains a written agreement for specific programs with the Philadelphia Police Department.
-We have a MOU with the Upper Dublin Police Department.
+Campus Safety Services maintains a collaborative network with the Philadelphia Police Department, Southeastern Pennsylvania Transportation Authority (SEPTA) Police Department, Pennsylvania State Police, Upper Dublin Police Department (Ambler Campus) and other law enforcement agencies.
+Temple Police maintains memoranda of understanding with both the Philadelphia Police Department and with the Upper Dublin Police Department.

-Temple Police is currently staffed by more than 130 sworn police officers (including supervisors and detectives) patrolling area campuses.
+Temple Police is currently staffed by approximately 120 sworn police officers (including supervisors and detectives) patrolling area campuses.
 Each officer is a Pennsylvania-certified law enforcement officer who has received state-mandated police recruit training at an accredited police academy and is authorized to enforce the law and make arrests similar to any municipal police department officer.
-Annually, Temple Police officers are certified through state-mandated, in-service training in accordance with the Municipal Police Officers' Education and Training Commission (MPOETC).
+Annually, Temple Police are certified through state-mandated, inservice training in accordance with the Municipal Police Officers' Education and Training Commission (MPOETC).
 Training modules include updates to the Pennsylvania Crimes Code, Vehicle Code, and Rules of Criminal Procedure.
 Other sessions focus on the core concepts of procedural justice and police legitimacy, and address how to build respectful and effective relationships with the community while improving officer safety.
 Additional training includes certification in C.P.R. and the use of Automated External Defibrillators.